Casey Close: Sports agent

+In March 2022, Close negotiated a $162 million contract for first baseman Freddie Freeman with the Los Angeles Dodgers.
+In July 2022, Close filed a libel lawsuit against Fox Sports radio host Doug Gottlieb, who had claimed that Close did not present an offer from the Atlanta Braves to Freeman.

 Family

 Close is married to Gretchen Carlson, who was selected as Miss America in 1989 and was the anchor of The Real Story with Gretchen Carlson, on the Fox News Channel.
 Close and Carlson live in Greenwich, Connecticut with their two children.

 Close is a Presbyterian and teaches Sunday school with his wife.